-An additional problem involving the services/ investment areas in the FTAA context was the question of where to deal with investment to supply services - to treat it solely within the services chapter as one mode of service supply, or to deal with it as part of a
+An additional problem involving the services/ investment areas in the FTAA context was the question of where to deal with investment to supply services - to treat it solely within the services chapter as one mode of service supply, or to deal with it as part of a comprehensive investment chapter covering both goods and services.
+The answer to this question would also determine how the FTAA agreement would be structured.
+However, it remained unresolved.
+Also relating to the investment area was the delicate question whether investor-state disputes would be a part of the FTAA and consequently subject to arbitration, akin to the controversial NAFTA Chapter 11 provisions that were carried (with slight modifications) into the U.S.-Chile and U.S.-CAFTA-DR free trade agreements.

-Lastly, the issue of the inclusion of the temporary movement of skilled and semi-skilled labor was a controversial one in the services / investment area that remained unresolved in the FTAA discussions.
+Lastly, the issue of the inclusion of the temporary movement of skilled and semiskilled labor was a controversial one in the services / investment area that remained unresolved in the FTAA discussions.
 This area was of the greatest interest to the countries of the Caribbean, as well as to several of those in Latin America, who wanted FTAA visas from Canada and the United States, akin to H-1B visas, not only for skilled workers and corporate employees, as well but also for an additional category of technical workers.
 The U.S. negotiators were unable, however, to discuss any type of commitment to temporary movement of persons in the FTAA negotiations, given Congressional objections to including this area within trade agreements (a firm decision since 2003), combined with heightened security worries.